gotofritz/gotofritz.github.io/src/content/post/2024-06-01-git-interactive-rebase-and-get-logs-for-branch-with-the-cli.md

 <dd>puts the commits from the current branch into a temporary area, updates the commit history, then moves the current commits back</dd>

 <dt>-i</dt>
 <dd>makes the rebase interactive, i.e., before putting the commits back, it opens an editor window where you can decide what to do with each commit.
-It's the only way you can squash them, as there is no built-in option that does it for you.</dd>
+It's the only way you can squash them, sadly you can't simply tell Git "squash them all".</dd>

 <dt>$(</dt>
 <dd>starts a subshell to execute a command and use its output in the git log command</dd>